verygoodsecurity/collect-js-react/README.md

 ### What is VGS Collect.js?

 [VGS Collect.js](https://www.verygoodsecurity.com/docs/vgs-collect/js/overview) is a JavaScript library that allows you to securely collect data via any form.
 Instantly create custom forms that adhere to PCI, HIPAA, GDPR, or CCPA security requirements.
 [VGS](https://www.verygoodsecurity.com/) intercepts sensitive data before it hits your servers and replaces it with aliased versions while securing the original data in our vault.
-The form fields behave like traditional forms while preventing access to the unsecured data by injecting secure iframe components.
+The form fields behave like traditional forms while preventing access to unsecured data by injecting secure iframe components.

 - [Documentation](https://www.verygoodsecurity.com/docs/vgs-collect/js/overview)
 - [Reference Documentation](https://www.verygoodsecurity.com/docs/api/collect/)